Joe’s Blog: Drought expands and this storm won’t help (THU-10/12)

 There may even be a weak disturbance coming in from the northwest giving us a few sprinkles or showers at some point over the weekend.

-So the end result of all this in terms of storms for us…isn’t the greatest.
+So the end result of all this in terms of storms for us isn’t the greatest.
 The highest chance of storms appears to be in NE KS and NW MO.
-The SPC, not surprisingly (of you’ve been reading the blogs) has pushed the better chances of severe weather towards the north and northwest of the region.
+The SPC, not surprisingly (if you’ve been reading the blogs) has pushed the better chances of severe weather toward the north and northwest of the region.

 This seems right to me at this point.

 The HRRR model shows the playout.
-This may be close…with some sort of initial wave later this evening towards the NW of the Metro.
+This may be close with some sort of initial wave later this evening toward the NW of the Metro.

 For timing purposes this animation starts at 7PM tonight (0Z) and proceeds from there, through 1AM (6Z) and 7AM (12Z).